 Type 2 connectors are often called ‘Mennekes’ connectors, after the German manufacturer that invented the design.
 They have a 7-pin plug.

 The EU recommends Type 2 connectors and they are sometimes referred to by the official standard 62196-2.

-Many universal charging points will have a Type 2 socket.
-In other words, the cable you get out of your EV’s boot needs to have a Type 2 plug on one end to go into the universal charging point.
+Most untethered, or ‘universal’, charging points in European homes will have a Type 2 socket.
+So, the cable you get out of your EV’s boot needs to have a Type 2 plug on one end to go into the universal charging point on your wall.